798 apartments for rent near Charlotte, NC

 Charlotte Apartments For Rent

 There’s a joke in Charlotte, North Carolina that visitors only visit once.
 Why?
 Because they fall in love with the city and stay!
 The Queen City is certainly majestic – it spreads across the gently rolling hills of the Carolina Piedmont, just east of the Catawba River and south of Lake Norman.
 And while residents may joke about visitors staying, there’s no question Charlotte’s population is booming.
-Charlotte is the one of the nation’s fastest-growing cities and is a major financial hub.
+Charlotte is one of the nation’s fastest-growing cities and is a major financial hub.

 Charlotte is a major college town, home to the University of North Carolina at Charlotte, Johnson & Wales University, Central Piedmont Community College, and Queens University of Charlotte.
 Davidson, a suburb of Charlotte, is home to Davidson College – one of the top liberal arts colleges in the US.